TYPO3-Initiatives/digital-asset-management/README.md

-# [FEATURE] Add fancy filelist as new module
+# Fancy filelist as new module

 A new backend module to organize the files.
+Respecting storages, mounts and user rights.

 Experimental: Do not use at all.

 Done:
+- New backend module with backend view
+- JSON based communication
+- CSS based folder and file icons
-- absolutly nothing
+- Read sys_file_referenece

 ToDo:
-- Create backend module
+- Save user settings, position in file tree etc.